 There is much more to be told about this oldest and layered part of Kingston, but in this post, as a complement to the purely audio podcast form, I offer some photographs I’ve taken — going close and idiosyncratic rather than comprehensive.

-At the time the photo was taken, the city was about to tear down the Bailey Broom Factory.
+At the time I wandered into the abandoned building with my camera, the city was about to tear down the Bailey Broom Factory.
 In fact, few knew that’s what the Cataraqui Street building was.
 Saved, it has now been bought by RAW Design of Toronto and is to be renovated for architectural offices.
 I like this photo because it makes me wonder — whose hard hat? left there in what mood and what situation?
 Also the texture of the floor and the rusty chain shows the grit of years of use.

 The “Sucker’s List” in the National Grocers Building, across the street from the Bailey Broom Factory, raises similar questions.
 On it, a number of men wrote their names and the dates they “graduated” — presumably from working there.
 The dates are in 1939 and 1940.
 Did they go to war?
 But the motto at the bottom suggests that despite the title they gave their chunk of wall hidden behind a door, they weren’t entirely suckers.

-When John Duerkop opened a filing cabinet at the Davis family cottage in 2012, he found a treasure trove of papers from the family’s tannery business that were donated to the Queen’s Archives.
+When John Duerkop opened a filing cabinet at his in-laws’ family cottage in 2012, he found a treasure trove of papers from the Davis family’s tannery business that he later arranged to donate to the Queen’s Archives.
 Some damage had been done, however.
-This blueprint, somewhat the worse for wear, that looks to me like an aerial photograph of an unknown and unpopulated land.
+This blueprint, somewhat the worse for wear, looks to me like an aerial photograph of an unknown and unpopulated land.